hamidthri/3D_Bbox_detection/README.md

 ### Evaluation Metrics

 Quantitative evaluation is conducted on the test set.
-The following metrics are reported:
+The following metrics are reported after 20 epochs and can be better for longer training:

 | Metric                  | Value   |
 |-------------------------|---------|